adri188/Election_Analysis/README.md

 ### Election-Audit Summary

 The method used for this analysis can be used as a template to audit upcoming elections by making a few modifications.
+This code consists in:
--The code consists in reading data from a tabulated file -Extracting desired information
+- Importing data from a tabulated file
--Calculating outputs
+- Creating desired variables
+- Extracting requested information:
+   > Add to total vote count
+   > Create Candidate List and County List
+   > Add votes to each candidate and County
+- Calculating results
--Writing a report
+   > Based on conditionals evaluate winning candidate and largest county -Writing a report

 #### To use this on your next congressional election Follow this steps: